telerik/kendo-ui-core/docs/controls/hybrid/support/angular/tutorials/sushi-angular-tutorial.md

     </body>
     </html>

+> **Important**
+>
-> Important!
-In order for the Angular bindings to be activated, you **must load angular.js before Kendo**.
+> In order for the AngularJS bindings to be activated, you must load `angular.js` before Kendo UI.

-## 2. Bootstrap the mobile application
+### Initialize the Application

-To initialize the mobile application add a `kendo-mobile-application` attribute to the `body` element together with the `ng-app` attribute.
-The `kendo-mobile-application` attribute represents an Angular directive which is used to flag the html element that Kendo UI should consider to be the root element of our mobile application.
+To initialize the hybrid mobile application, add a `kendo-mobile-application` attribute to the `body` element together with the `ng-app` attribute.
+The `kendo-mobile-application` attribute represents an AngularJS directive which is used to flag the html element that Kendo UI should consider to be the root element of our mobile application.
 This gives developers the freedom to specify if the entire html page or only a portion of it should be treated as Kendo UI Mobile application container.

+> **Important**
+>
-> In order for the Kendo Angular directives to be evaluated we **must declare dependency on "kendo.directives"** when creating the AngularJS application.
+> In order for the Kendo AngularJS directives to be evaluated, you must declare dependency on `kendo.directives` when creating the AngularJS application.

+###### Example

     <!DOCTYPE html>
     <html>